QUT-Motorsport/QUTMS_CANSimulation/README.md

 To get started with implementation, the UNIX based environment has to be created.
 Usage of Cygwin within Windows environment is acceptable.
 All OS has to have avr-gcc and relative libraries installed.
 Refer to SOWTWARE_REQUIREd.

 Before implementation, hardware based settings has to be set for used language.
 Refer to Libs folder to identefy or correct pinouts for SPI signals.
 NOTE that Raspberry Pi has only 2 CS pins for SPI needs.
-T
+Refer to README_PI.md for configuration instructions.
 ---
 ## Build
 ### Requirements